Introduction

 Distribution of Soybean Aphid

-Soybean aphid was first discovered in the United States, in Minnesota, in 2000; however, a local crop consultant claims to have seen infestations in 1999 in the same area.
+Soybean aphid was first discovered in the United States, in Minnesota, in 2000.
 During that same year it was also found in Wisconsin, Michigan, Indiana, and Iowa.
 Since that time it has spread very rapidly and is now found in all major soybean growing states, as far south as Mississippi and Georgia.
 The soybean aphid is widely distributed in eastern Asia (China, Japan, and Southeast Asia to Malaysia and Indonesia) and has also been introduced into Australia.
 This wide distribution, from temperate to tropical environments, indicates that soybean aphid can adapt to most regions of the United States.
 However, the soybean aphid introduced into the United States appears to have come from northern latitudes since it uses an alternate host on which to over-winter as eggs — a behavior common to cold adapted aphids.

 Identification